9 Kubota L3901 Problems and Quick Fixes

 Inspect the clutch component for any damages and replace it with a new one if you notice any defects.
 If the clutch operates optimally, Inspect the PTO control valve, which may cause issues due to floating points.

-Next, perform the pressure test to confirm that the PTO control valves are in perfect working condition.
-When you spot weak seals on the control valve, replace it with a new one.
+Next, perform the pressure test to confirm that the PTO control valves are working perfectly.
+When you spot weak seals on the control valve, replace them with a new one.

 Also, if the throttle valve seal is defective, you’ll notice an RPM shift.
 In this case, you’ll need to replace the valve.